anytizer/melodies.lmms/README.md

 * If you think they should be removed, please mention your issue to @anytizer.

 # .ogg disclaimer
 This is a default audio output format.
 It should NOT be cosndiered as the final version of the project.
-The .ogg file is attached with the project considering that some users amy want to listen or preview the audio before checking out the complete project folder.
+The .ogg file is attached with the project considering that some users may want to listen or preview the audio before checking out the complete project folder.

 Since I do not know enough mixing and mastering, the provided audio is a reference only.
 It does not carry enough instrumental presets.

 So, compile / regenerate your own beats!